seanclen/hr-strategies/src/pages/compliance/affirmative-action.md

 failureToComply:
   content: >-
-    Failure to comply with the non-discrimination or affirmative action provisions in a contract is considered a violation of government contract.
-    The Department of Labor’s Office of Federal Contract Compliance Program (OFCCP) is the agency with authority to enforce these laws by auditing a company’s AAP's and employment practices.
+    Failure to comply with the non-discrimination or affirmative action provisions is considered a violation.
+The Department of Labor’s Office of Federal Contract Compliance Program (OFCCP) is the agency with authority to enforce these laws by auditing a company’s AAP's and employment practices which could result in potential disbarment for seven years.
   heading: Your company may be susceptible to a compliance review
 footer:
   heading: >-